Home » Cars

 Switching out your standard wheels for alloy wheels can be another simple car customisation that can really change the look of your car.
-If your car currently has alloys and they are looking aged and tatty then you’ll be able to find local garages that can repair and refurbish them.
+If your car currently has alloys and they are looking aged and tatty then you’ll be able to find local garages that provide alloy wheel repairs in your local area.

 You should always select the best possible tyre available for your car.
-It helps improve on a lot of things like your acceleration increase, speed, braking, and handling.
+It helps improve on a lot of things like your acceleration increase, speed, braking, handling and also safety.